Terradue/doc-tep-geohazards-arch/source/enterprise/scope.rst

 Reproducible Science
 --------------------

-The Geohazards Platform is investigating on different collaborative eScience scenarios:
+The Geohazards Platform is investigating on different collaborative eScience scenarios made available to users:

 * Job run sharing, allowing users to see a job processing parameters and results, and reuse a job definition as a baseline for further runs.
 * Collaborative work on algorithm integration, Virtual Machines accessing Git repositories, like offered by social coding platforms such as GitHub).